 You must read the terms and conditions of your license carefully to determine which LMF options you can legally use.

-This document describes some LMF features that Compaq does not currently use.
-Compaq might, in the future, use some of the features described herein, but makes no commitment beyond the current software business practices.
+This document describes some LMF features that are not currently in use.
+In the future, some of the features described herein, may be used, but no commitment is made beyond the current software business practices.